angvp/django-klingon/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+7. Submit a pull request through the GitHub website to the ``develop`` repo.

 Pull Request Guidelines
 -----------------------